Need assistance in

 Step 3: Secure BIR Business Registration Certificate Renewal

-The last step in the process is renewing your BIR Business Registration Certificate.
-This certificate grants your business the right to continuously print official receipts, register books of accounts, pay business-related taxes, and give TIN (Tax Identification Number) to employees.
-Provided all requirements are met, the process can be completed in a day.
+The last step in the process is to renew your BIR Business Registration Certificate in order for you to continuously print official receipts, register books of accounts, pay business-related taxes, and give TIN (Tax Identification Number) to employees.

-The penalty for non-compliance with the LGU is a 25% surcharge on the tax assessed, plus an additional 2% penalty for every month of non-renewal after the deadline.
+Non-compliance of your business permit renewal is subject to a 25% surcharge on the tax assessed, plus an additional 2% penalty for every month of non-renewal after the deadline.
 For extremely delinquent accounts, the penalty is closure and/or seizure of properties and assets.

-For BIR, the penalty for noncompliance is a fine of not less than P5,000.00 but not more than P20,000.00 and imprisonment of not less than 6 months but not more than 2 years.
+As for BIR, the penalty for non-renewal of business permit is a fine of not less than P5,000.00 but not more than P20,000.00 and imprisonment of not less than 6 months but not more than 2 years.